mm6/ethereum-lab1-hardhat/README.md

 development environment (using Node.js and Hardhat) and deploy smart contracts that are written in the Solidity programming language.

+Our main objective is to get familiar with some of the tooling provided by Hardhat.
+We will examine how we can deploy, interact with, and debug smart contracts.

+We will learn that normal accounts as well as contracts may have a token balance and an eth balance.

 We will experiment with running "transactions".
 Transactions cause state changes, cost ether (for using gas), and may only return responses at a later time.